-The Marshal's budget does not include the City of Monroe's on-behalf payments since such amounts are included in the City of Monroe's budgets.
-Total revenues decreased by \$33,000 (7%) from the original budget to the final budget.
-Final budgeted total revenues exceeded actual total revenues by \$6,983 (2%).
-Total expenditures increased by \$69,400 (22%) from the original budget to the final budget.
-The more significant budget increases included increases in personal services and related benefits, uniforms, professional fees, and marshal service returns.
-Final budgeted total expenditures were below actual total expenditures by \$16,615 (4%).
-The increase in actual total expenditures from the final budget is due primarily to the payments on a loan for a new automobile which was not included in the final budget.
+The Marshal's budget does not include the City of Monroe's on-behalf payments because such amounts are included in the City of Monroe's budgets.
+Total revenues increased by \$13,360 (3.4%) from the original budget to the final budget.
+Actual total revenues exceeded final budgeted total revenues by \$2,232 (0.5%).
+Total expenditures increased by \$39,460 (10%) from the original budget to the final budget.
+The more significant budget increases included increases in personal services and related benefits, marshal service returns, and other expenses.
+Final budgeted total expenditures were in excess of actual total expenditures by \$8,469 (1.9%).
+The decrease in actual total expenditures from the final budget is due primarily to the payments for telephone, radio, and communication services, travel and seminar expense, and warrant car expenses that were less than anticipated.

-CAPITAL ASSETS / LEASES
+CAPITAL ASSETS / CAPITAL LEASES

-The Marshal's investment in capital assets for its governmental activities as of April 30, 2008, amounts to \$176,806 (net of accumulated depreciation).
-This investment in capital assets includes land, building, furniture, equipment, and vehicles.

-Major capital asset additions during the current fiscal year included the following:

-- An automobile with a total cost of \$20,478.

-- Furniture with a total cost of \$598
+The Marshal's investment in capital assets for its governmental activities as of April 30, 2010, amounts to \$70,079 (net of accumulated depreciation).
+This investment in capital assets includes furniture, equipment, and vehicles.
+Major capital asset additions during the current fiscal year included the following acquisitions: (i) radio and light packages for two automobiles with a total cost of \$8,550; and (ii) three radios and attachments with a total cost of \$2,022.
+There were no capital asset disposals during the year ended April 30, 2010.

-- Equipment with a total cost of \$20,617